 - Includes scheduled consultations and mentorship meetings.

-HOW TO APPLY: Artists may apply independently in more than one category and can also apply as part of a two-person team.
-Please send to myron[dot]campbell[at]ubc[dot[ca], the following components in the body of an email with links (no attachments):
+HOW TO APPLY: Successful applicants will be chosen by jury.
+Please send applications to myron[dot]campbell[at]ubc[dot[ca], with the following components in the body of an email with links (no attachments please):

 - A brief reason for wanting to participate in this project.
 (100 words max)